Finding the Perfect Wig for Your Face Shape: A Complete Guide

 Color: Highlights and lowlights add dimension and can draw attention to your best features.
 Darker colors tend to slim the face, while lighter colors add softness.

-Try to match the wig texture to your natural hair for a seamless look or choose a texture that enhances your desired style.
+It is advisable to match the wig texture to your natural hair for a seamless look or choose a texture that enhances your desired style.

 Practical Tips for Wig Selection